 With the Essiac blend, we feel it's good enough to warrant listing on Tea Life (view here) as it has a long and remarkable history along with a solid reputation of being a blend of Sheep Sorrel, Slippery Elm, Burdock Root and Indian (or Turkey) Rhubarb Root that compliment each other in line with immune system theory.

 Way back in the 1920s, some rumors started to circulate from within the forests of Ontario Canada about a tea that can help fight against cancer.
 A nurse going by the name of Renee Caisse was purportedly the holder of a secret tea blend she had discovered - of which she protected up until just before her death.

-The true origin still remains hidden - as Caisse calimed to have gotten this recipe from an English minders wife, who in turn got it from a Native American Indian healer!
-So the origin of this particular tea blend has had a bit of Chinese whispers going on in the past.
+The true origin still remains hidden - as Caisse claimed to have gotten this recipe from an English minders wife, who in turn got it from a Native American Indian healer!
+So the origin of this particular tea blend has had few Chinese whispers going on in the past.